rcrane/kinetic_tls_bug/README.md

 Utilizing the Kinetic C library and its TLS capability, the code in this repository shows that there seems to be a flaw in the disk's handling of TLS-encrypted messages.
-More precisely, if the message size in SSL_write() library call exceeds 14427 bytes, the disk (model ST4000NK0001) responds with an error message and terminates the session.
+More precisely, if the message size in the SSL_write() library call exceeds 14427 bytes, the disk (model ST4000NK0001) responds with an error message and terminates the session.

 The kinetic_client log will show this message: